 Cons of Acellus Academy and Power Homeschool

-Some of the disadvantages of Acellus Academy that parents seemed to like include:
+Some of the disadvantages of Acellus Academy that parents seemed to like include the following:

 - not as many language electives as some other homeschooling curricula